Robert de La Berge: De La Berge surname and notable descendants

-Michel LaBerge (1836–1909) - Michel Laberge, born in Chateauguay, Quebec, was the first French-Canadian to explore the Yukon in 1866.
-Laberge worked at one time for the Russians and in 1867 he did some surveying for Western Union who wanted to build an overland telegraph to Europe.
-He later engaged in the fur trade in the Yukon under the name of the Pioneer American Fur Company.
-His contribution to geography is commemorated by Lake Laberge in the Yukon Territory, which was named after him in 1870.
-The lake, also known as Lake Lebarge in some early documentation, was the setting for Robert W. Service's famous poem, The Cremation of Sam McGee.

-Jean Baptiste LaBerge (1804–1883) - Leader of Rebellion of 1838, also called Lower Canada Rebellion in Beauharnois, Quebec.
-For his part in the uprising, Jean-Baptiste Laberge was imprisoned in Montreal on November 16, 1838, and received the death sentence on January 26, 1839.
-The sentence was changed to deportation and he was exiled to Australia, arriving in February 1840.
-Laberge and his fellow prisoners were later pardoned and Laberge was back with his family by the spring of 1844 and was regarded as a hero in his local community.

 Mia LaBerge (born 1967) is an American artist who painted the first Steinway Art Case Piano created to honor a university.
 In 2006, LaBerge was commissioned to paint the Madison Bluestone Art Case Piano which celebrates the hundredth anniversary of James Madison University and also recognizes its status as Virginia’s first All-Steinway Music School.
 The Madison Bluestone was among the last Art Case pianos with which Henry Z. Steinway (1915-2008), the National Medal of Arts winner and last of the long line of Steinway family members to be president of Steinway & Sons, had direct involvement.
 The piano was exhibited in the rotunda of New York City's Steinway Hall and was ceremonially unveiled on stage at the Kennedy Center in Washington, DC.
 Steinway kept LaBerge unofficially "on call" to paint scenic music stands for the company's Madison Century series of limited-edition pianos.
 Circa 1990-2005, LaBerge's oil paintings were primarily realistic or painterly-realistic.
 Her art work from 2006 and later became ever more abstract—finally moving toward nonobjective subject matter.